 Regulators and investors have touted higher capital ratios as the path for banks to restore confidence.
-Morgan Stanley (MS), the best-capitalized Wall Street firm, is proving that’s not enough.
+Morgan Stanley (MS:US), the best-capitalized Wall Street firm, is proving that’s not enough.

 Morgan Stanley has the highest Tier 1 common ratio among the five largest U.S. investment banks, topping JPMorgan Chase & Co.
-(JPM), Bank of America Corp.
-(BAC), Citigroup Inc. (C) and Goldman Sachs Group Inc. (GS) Still, it faces the largest potential downgrade from Moody’s Investors Service, has the highest-priced credit-default swaps and trades at the biggest discount to liquidation value.
+(JPM:US), Bank of America Corp.
+(BAC:US), Citigroup Inc. (C:US) and Goldman Sachs Group Inc. (GS:US) Still, it faces the largest potential downgrade from Moody’s Investors Service, has the highest-priced credit-default swaps and trades at the biggest discount to liquidation value.

 The firm’s underperformance highlights Chief Executive Officer James Gorman’s difficulty convincing investors that his is a different company than the one that borrowed more than $100 billion from the Federal Reserve to survive in 2008.
 Morgan Stanley also faces doubts after JPMorgan, the only U.S. bank with more credit-default swaps on its balance sheet, announced a $2 billion loss from derivatives trading.